metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_v_sphere_failure_domain_v1alpha4_manifest.md

 Required:

-- `datacenter` (String) The underlying infrastructure for this failure domain Datacenter as the failure domain
+- `datacenter` (String) The underlying infrastructure for this failure domainDatacenter as the failure domain

 Optional:

 - `compute_cluster` (String) ComputeCluster as the failure domain
-- `datastore` (String) Datastore is the name or inventory path of the datastore in which the virtual machine is created/located.
+- `datastore` (String) Datastore is the name or inventory path of the datastore in which thevirtual machine is created/located.
 - `hosts` (Attributes) Hosts has information required for placement of machines on VSphere hosts. (see [below for nested schema](#nestedatt--spec--topology--hosts))
 - `networks` (List of String) Networks is the list of networks within this failure domain